 Another way to wisely invest your working capital loan when hiring staff is simply using it to increase employee compensation so you can attract the best employees.
 Maybe your available working capital can cover another hire or two if you keep costs low.
 You’ll get your new hires, but will they be hires who can provide a return to your business?

-In some cases – you may not even be able to hire what you need without improving the compensation package you planned for.
+In some cases – you may not even be able to hire without improving the compensation package you planned for.
 According to the Associated General Contractors of America (AGC) 2016 Construction Industry Hiring and Business Outlook, 71% of construction firms plan to add new hires in 2016, and half of those surveyed are worried about shortages in skilled workers to fill this need.

 The result is predictable.
 Nearly half have said they’re raising base pay, while 30% said they’re increasing bonus and incentive pay.
 23% are planning to up their contributions to employee benefits.